 - All online courses begin Monday at 12:00 am CST and end Sunday night at 11:59 pm CST.
-Each student is required to attend class. - If a course has not yet begun and a student anticipates missing more than one class session, it is the student's responsibility to request a drop/withdraw from the Academic Advisor. - Two absences in a course will result in an Administrative Withdrawal from the course and the student will receive a (WF) and be financially responsible for the course.
+Each student is required to attend class. - If a course has not yet begun and a student anticipates missing more than one class session, it is the student's responsibility to request a drop/withdraw from the Online Academic Services Coordinator. - Two weeks without activity in a course will result in an Administrative Withdrawal from the course and the student will receive a (WF) and be financially responsible for the course.